 Bilibili, more widely known as “B Station” (b站 in Chinese), is the spiritual home for Chinese ACG fans.
 Founded by Xu Yi in 2009, the site models itself on the early days of Japanese ACG video portal Niconico with its integration of danmu (弹幕, “bullet screen” in English or “danmaku” in Japanese), a feature that allows viewers to plaster the screen with instant comments that move from left to right.

-The rise of B Station finds its root in the spread of “2D culture” in China, characterized by fans who develop a strong attachment to 2D characters in cartoons, tradeable cards, comics, games, and youth novels.
+The rise of B Station finds its root in the spread of “2D culture” in China, characterized by fans who develop a strong attachment to 2D characters in cartoons, tradable cards, comics, games, and youth novels.
 In 2015, iResearch estimated that this community reached as high as 219 million people.

 Influenced by this underground trend, China’s mainstream culture is embracing a more open attitude towards content generated by 2D fans.
 The concept–people freely entertaining each other as an anonymous collective, akin to 9GAG–is gradually being adopted by broader society, for example, an autotuned remix of a Lei Jun’s speech and other memes created on B Station that have gone viral.